AdiniSobini/SMART-FLOWER-POT/README.md

 If you programing arduino in arduino IDE on Linux you can have this error

-"Permission deniedFailed uploading: uploading error: exit status 1"
+"Permission denied Failed uploading: uploading error: exit status 1"

 to fix run this